ZXShady/zxshady.github.io/ufcs.md

 ## Minimal and lean interfaces

-Herb Sutter suggests in his awesome Guru of the week series [#84](http://www.gotw.ca/gotw/084.htm) and that if a function can be implemented using only the public interface of a class, it should be a non-member function.
+Herb Sutter suggests in his awesome Guru of the week series [#84](http://www.gotw.ca/gotw/084.htm) that if a function can be implemented using only the public interface of a class, it should be a non-member function.
+It
-- Increases encapsulation
+- Increases encapsulation.
-- Allows generic algorithms to work on any object uniformly
+- Allows generic algorithms to work on any object uniformly.
 - It keeps class definitions small and readable instead of being 4000 lines long.
 - Less dependencies in the header file class leading to faster compilation times.